nirmithrai/ARC/Dungeons and Dragons/Lost Mines of Phandelver/Locations/Cragmaw Hideout.md

 - If deal is taken and completed, will ask for a ransom to release the prisoner
 - If deal not taken, he pushes the prisoner over the edge.
 Prisoner is now dying.
 - If [[Sildar Hallwinter]] is saved.
 He asks players to escort him to [[Phandalin]] with a promise of 50gp as reward.
+- Hopes you clear the cave of goblins

+### Treasure
+[[Yeemik]] carries a pouch containing three gold teeth (1 gp each) and 15 sp.
 # 7. Twin Pools Cave
+> This cavern is half filled with two large pools of water.
+A narrow waterfall high in the eastern wall feeds the pool, which drains out the western end of the chamber to form the stream that flows out of the cave mouth below.
+Low fieldstone walls serve as dams holding the water in.
+A wide exit stands to the south, while two smaller passages lead west.
+The sound of the waterfall echoes through the cavern, making it difficult to hear

+- 3 goblins guard the room
+- if warned, they are on alert
+- sound of fighting drowned out by the waterfall
+- when fight breaks out 1 goblin runs to [[#8 Klarg's Cave]] to warn [[Klarg]]

+**Rock Dams**
+Simple dam of fieldstone.
+If [[#Flood]] has triggered these are mostly empty.
 # 8. Klarg's Cave
+> Sacks and crates of looted provisions are piled up in the south end of this large cave.
+To the west, the floor slopes toward a narrow opening that descends into darkness.
+A larger opening leads north down a set of natural stone steps, the roar of falling water echoing from beyond.
+In the middle of the cavern, the coals of a large fire smolder.

+- Lots of stolen goods here.
+- [[Klarg]] with his pet Wolf, **Ripper**, and 2 goblins are in the cave.

+**Fire Pit**
+- 1 fire dmg if stepping on the pit
+- 1d6 if prone on it

+**Natural Chimney**
+- shaft that descends to [[#3 Kennel]]. [[#Fissure]]

+**Supplies**
+- these provide *half cover*
+- Most are marked with image of a **Blue Lion**, a symbol of the [[Lionshield Coster]]

+### Developments
+- If [[Klarg]] is warned, everyone is alert, they hide to try to ambush.
+- If not, they can be surprised esp from [[#Fissure]]
+- if wolf is killed, [[Klarg]] attempts to run away through the [[#Fissure]]

+### Treasure
+- Bulky stores, which needs the wagon to transport.
+50gp for returning them to [[Lionshield Coster]] and their friendship
+- Treasure Chest
+	- 600cp
+	- 110sp
+	- 2x Potions of healing
+	- small Jade Statuette of a frog with tiny golden orbs for eyes (40gp)